gopasspw/gopass/docs/features.md

 ### Password Templates

-With `gopass` you can create templates which are searched when executing `gopass edit` on a new secret.
+With gopass you can create templates which are searched when executing `gopass edit` on a new secret.
 If the folder, or any parent folder, contains a file called `.pass-template` it's parsed as a Go template, executed with the name of the new secret and an auto-generated password and loaded into your `$EDITOR`.

 This makes it easy to use templates for certain kind of secrets such as database passwords.

 ### JSON API

-`gopass jsonapi` enables communication with `gopass` via json messages.
-This is particularly useful for browser plugins like [gopassbridge](https://github.com/martinhoefling/gopassbridge) running `gopass` as native app.
+`gopass jsonapi` enables communication with gopass via JSON messages.
+This is particularly useful for browser plugins like [gopassbridge](https://github.com/martinhoefling/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](docs/jsonapi.md).

 ## Roadmap